querycert/qcert/README.md

 ### OCaml and the Coq Proof Assistant

-To build Q\*cert from the source, you will need at :
+To build Q\*cert from the source, you will need:

  - OCaml 4.02 or later (http://ocaml.org/) along with the following libraries:
   - menhir, a parser generator (http://gallium.inria.fr/~fpottier/menhir/)